flameshot-org/flameshot/README.md

 ### Install

 Simply use `make install` with privileges.
+Note: If you install from source, there is no uninstaller, you will need to manually remove the files.
+Consider using [CMAKE_INSTALL_PREFIX](https://cmake.org/cmake/help/latest/variable/CMAKE_INSTALL_PREFIX.html) to install to a custom location for easy removal.

 ## License
 - The main code is licensed under [GPLv3](LICENSE)